TurboSource-Marialis/machtiani/README.md

 - [x] Optional codehost key for optional private repo use.
 - [x] Mask key in construct_remote_url logging.
 - [x] Test using codehost without api key.
-- [ ] Test should fail if config with codehost api key isn't present, and it should verify there is no codehost api key
+- [ ] Add endpoint to get HEAD of server.
+- [ ] Cli makes sure its compatabile with server, otherwise it throws an error and instructs to update cli. (create a flag to silence).
+- [ ] Clean up cli for open sourcing to optional build cli without release.
-- [ ] When trying to git-store an existing repo, it gives this not useful error
+- [x] Write test, When trying to git-store an existing repo, it gives this not useful error

       ```
       Error getting token count: error getting token count: {"detail":""}